 When Belle observed that Rumplestiltskins had spun more gold than he could ever spend, she asked, "why do you spin so much"?

+over an afternoon.
 Bud says to Lou, "hey, you gave me too much money.
 It's not going to cost all this.
 Have you got two tens for a five"?

 Lou says, "I just so happen to have it", and gives Bud two tens for a five.
-Bud keeps up the ruse with a little distracting conversation, but after a while Lou realizes something funny may have happened, and says,
+Bud keeps up the ruse with a little distracting conversation, but after a moment Lou realizes something funny may have happened, and says,

 "just a minute, just a minute, 15 dollars just went south."

 They argue about it, and Bud says

 "are you accusing me of cheating"?
 Lou says "no, but you got two tens for five".
 Bud says, "all right, all right, here's your five.
 Give me back my two tens."

 And, of course, 7 times 13 is 28.
-If 7 is divided into 28, as 28 is divided by 7, the 7 will not go into the 2 since 7 is too big to go into little 2.
+Wherefore, if 7 is divided into 28, as 28 is divided by 7, the 7 will not go into the 2 since 7 is too big to go into little 2.
 So take the two and put it

 to the side, and 7 goes into 8 once.
 Write down 1 to the other side for seven that goes into 8 once, and then take seven from eight, as denominator from numerator, which is 1, and write that 1 that is the remainder of 7 from 8, below the 28.
-Now take the old number 2 that was too small from the beginning, that was put to the side first, and put it back where it goes in front of the 1 that is the remainder.
+Now take the first

+number 2 that was too small from the beginning, that was put to the side first, and put it back where it goes in front of the 1 that is the remainder.

-Now that the little 2 has been saved for the calculation, everything is coming out okay, and that makes a 21 below the 28, certainly, and 7 goes into 21 by 3.
-So put the 3 from that division product behind the 1 from the 7 going into 8 once the first time, and there you have
+Now that the little 2 appropriately

+has been saved for the calculation, everything is coming out okay, and that makes a 21 below the 28, certainly, and 7 goes into 21 by 3.
+So put the 3 from that divisional product behind the 1 from the 7 going into 8 once the first time, and there you have

 To test it more, if the problem is set up for multiplication, put the 13 over the 7, and 7 times 3 is 21, of course, and 7

 the equation is set up for addition, write down 13 seven times in a column.
 The seven threes in the right hand of the column add up to 21, and the seven ones in the left hand of the column added to it make 28 ... and the earth is flying around and around to